kenantr37/Polynomial_Regression_Sample/README.md

 # Polynomial Regression Sample
-In this repository I made a very basic Polynomial Regression Sample to understand better what are differences between</br>
-Linear Regression and Polynomial Regression and for doing this I created very basic csv file which has 2 columns</br>
+In this repository I made a very basic Polynomial Regression Sample to understand better what are differences between Linear Regression and Polynomial Regression and for doing this I created very basic csv file which has 2 columns</br>
 Fist column is car's price and second one is car's speed.I would like to forecast car's speed which is influenced by car's price.</br>